 Staff must not suffer any detrimental treatment as a result of raising a concern in good faith.
 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
 If a member of staff believes that he or she has suffered any such treatment, he or she should inform the Headmaster immediately.
 If the matter is not remedied the member of staff should raise it formally using the School's Grievance Policy and Procedure.

-Staff must not threaten or retaliate against whistleblowers in any way.
-Anyone involved in such conduct will be subject to disciplinary action.
+Staff must not threaten or retaliate against an individual who has raised a concern in any way.
+We will not tolerate any such harassment or victimisation, and anyone involved in such conduct will be subject to disciplinary action.